Quartermainiacz/quest-submissions/README.md

     #Explain the difference between a script and a transaction.

-    #A script is a line of code that reads information from a blockchain
+    #A script is a line of code that reads information from a blockchain and it is free.

     #A transaction is a paid function call(when data gets changed on a blockchain).
 On certain blockchains this payment is known as gas and is a complete rip #off!